Icinga/icingaweb2-module-graphite/doc/03-Configuration.md

 time range for displayed graphs both in the graphs lists and in monitored objects' detail views.

+If you'd like to suppress the *No graphs found* messages, check *Disable "no graphs found"*.
+(This may cause unexpected blank pages in the graphs lists.)

 ### Icinga 2 (Core)

 The settings *Host name template* and *Service name template* both are only